VSU receives grant to offer affordable childcare for students

 “It would be a tremendous help because I’m not a traditional student,” she said.

-Coleman said this would be beneficial to help her get childcare for her 10-year-old son as she takes classes.
+Coleman says this would be beneficial to help her get childcare for her 10-year-old son as she takes classes.

 “I have to get him when I get off of work, so I had to actually drop some classes this semester that were at five and six at night because I had no one to watch him,” Coleman said.

-For student-parents in her shoes, Coleman said this effort will go a long way to make sure they can get the resources they need.
+For student-parents in her shoes, Coleman said this effort would go a long way to ensure they can get the necessary resources.

 “I’m just appreciative of the program,” she said.